zhXchD/tp/docs/UserGuide.md

 * A journal entry can have any number of contacts or tags (including 0)
 * `CONTACT_NAME` must be an existing name in the address book.
+* `CONTACT_NAME` is case-insensitive, and does not need to be capitalised to find contacts required.
 * `DATE_AND_TIME` must be in the format: "YYYY-MM-DD HH:MM".
 * `TAG` must be alphanumeric, without spaces.